tebeka/selenium/README.md

 The Geckodriver team recommends using the newest available Firefox version, as the integration is actively being developed.

+### ChromeDriver

+ChromeDriver has not yet implemented the nascent W3C standard.
+So far, this only means that GetCookie is not available for Chrome.

 ## Hacking

 Patches are encouraged through GitHub pull requests.
 Please ensure that a test